josherrickson/stata2/stata_markdown/05-regression.md

 <</dd_do>>
 ~~~~

-Notice that compared to the [previous model](#interactions), the Coef estimates but the standard errors (and corresponding t-statistic, p-value and
+Notice that compared to the [previous model](#interactions), the Coef estimates are the same but the standard errors (and corresponding t-statistic,
-confidence interval) are slightly different.
+p-value and confidence interval) are slightly different.

 Typically, the robust standard errors should be slightly larger than the non-robust standard errors, but not always.
 The only common situation where
 the robust standard errors will decrease is when the error variance is highest for observations near the average value of the predictors.
 This does